BernieWhite/DevOpsKitDsc-vscode/README.md

 # DevOps Kit for DSC

 This **preview** extension for Visual Studio Code adds convenience features for IT Pros using DevOps Kit for DSC.

-DevOps Kit for DSC is a PowerShell module available from the PowerShell Gallery.
+DevOps Kit for DSC is a PowerShell module available from the PowerShell Gallery and is **required** for this extension to work.

+To install the module use `Install-Module -Name DevOpsKitDsc -Scope CurrentUser;` from a PowerShell prompt.

 | AppVeyor (Windows) | Codecov (Windows) |
 | --- | --- |